kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ### Elective Reading

-Read A or B:
+Read one of the following categories:

-**A) Taiping Rebellion** Reilly, Thomas H. *The Taiping Heavenly Kingdom: Rebellion and the Blasphemy of Empire*.
+A) Reilly, Thomas H. *The Taiping Heavenly Kingdom: Rebellion and the Blasphemy of Empire*.
 University of Washington Press, 2011.
 Ch 2-4  (P)

-**B) Tonghak Rebellion** Young, Carl F. *Eastern Learning and the Heavenly Way: The Tonghak and Ch’ŏndogyo Movements and the Twilight of Korean Independence*.
+B) Young, Carl F. *Eastern Learning and the Heavenly Way: The Tonghak and Ch’ŏndogyo Movements and the Twilight of Korean Independence*.
 University of Hawaiʻi Press, 2014.
 Ch 1-3  (P)

+C) Kilcourse, Carl S. *Taiping Theology: The Localization of Christianity in China, 1843–64.* Springer, 2016.
+Ch 1 "Introduction", Ch 3 "The Taiping Mission of World Salvation" Ch 5 "A Confucianized Christian Ethic"

+D) Kallander, George L. *Salvation Through Dissent: Tonghak Heterodoxy and Early Modern Korea*.
+University of Hawaiʻi Press, 2013.
+Introduction, Ch 2-3.
+(P)

+E) Anderson, Emily. *Belief and Practice in Imperial Japan and Colonial Korea.* Springer, 2016 Ch 5 "Eastern Learning Divided: The Split in the Tonghak Religion and the Japanese Annexation of Korea, 1904–1910" AND Moon, Yumi.
+‘Immoral Rights: Korean Populist Collaborators and the Japanese Colonization of Korea, 1904–1910’.
+The American Historical Review 118, no. 1 (2 January 2013): 20–44.

+*Essays on Taiping Rebellion*

+If you are interested in working on the Taiping Rebellion see me for a copy of the excellent primary sources available in *The Taiping Rebellion: History and Documents*.
+For essays on this topic there are also many interesting Western missionary and other English language sources that may be of interest.

 *Further Reading: Boxer Rebellion*